 Depending on the hybrid project, you may need a scoring tool (which helps you make nice, clean folds and creases).
 Probably the most popular scoring tool is the Bone Folder.
 Those are cool, but my paper trimmer came with a scoring blade, so that is what I use the most often.
 If I have to score rounded edges, I pull out my embossing tool (picture a tiny spear with a metal ball welded to the end).
 Of course, you don’t NEED a scoring tool.
 Some of the gals at one of my favorite hybrid forums are known to use their pizza cutters and a straight edge!

 Now, if you are planning to do mini chipboard albums, you might have to dig around in your hubby’s toolbox for some old sand paper.
-If you fall in love with hybrid, you’ll probably “need” some pretty pink sandpaper, files and sanding block (like mine, by Close To My Heart).
+If you fall in love with hybrid, you’ll probably “need” some pretty pink sandpaper, files and sanding block.
 So, what is the sandpaper for?
 For fixing the boo-boos.
 I don’t always cut perfectly or adhere perfectly, or even size my paper perfectly.
 Sanding the edges “trims” them slightly so that they blend into the chipboard and look perfect.

 Another option is to paint the chipboard with acrylic paint, which can also act as a liquid adhesive (see above!).
 Then, you can paint the edges of your paper so that they blend into the chipboard.
 A very fun look!

 Most of the time, I reach for my trusty ink pad to add a finishing touch.
 Typically, a soft brown does a great job, but sometimes I get crazy and add a fun color to the edges of my project.
 I recommend dye-based inks in a soft chocolate brown, black and navy as a starting point.
 Pigment-based white ink is a wonderful choice as well (it just takes longer to dry).